Contents

 What is an archipelago?

-An archipelago is a name given to a group of scattered islands located close to one another, surrounded by a body of water.
-Usually, an archipelago is in the sea or ocean, but it can also be found in lakes or rivers.
+An archipelago is a group of scattered islands located near one another and surrounded by water.
+An archipelago is usually in the sea or ocean, but it can also be found in lakes or rivers.

 Where is Gothenburg archipelago?